 Thanks to all who participated and helped us celebrate our 100th birthday!

-This year Green Mountain Camp for Girls will celebrate its 100th birthday.
+This year Green Mountain Camp for Girls is celebrating its 100th birthday.
 While the spirit of GMC is alive and well 100 years after its founding, we know that you can’t have a camp without a campus.
-To celebrate our big birthday we're starting the party early with a two-year capital campaign to raise $100,000 for much-needed repairs and upgrades to our venerable campus.
+To celebrate our big birthday we're raising $100,000 for much-needed repairs and upgrades to our venerable campus.

 Please consider a gift to help us honor our past, celebrate our centennial and ensure our future.